How to Make Storing Christmas Decorations Easy

 And every, single year…a few days after Christmas…I start getting the itch to refresh, restyle, and get the hard work of organizing and storing Christmas decorations for next year all done and over with!

 Disclaimer: If I were home all the time, I would absolutely leave it all up until after New Year’s every year!
 Since I teach full time, it’s really important to me to try and set our family up for a successful and smooth transition back into the school routine.
-Something about coming home to a simplified, clean home, makes those first days back a lot easier!
+There is just something about coming home to a simplified, clean home, makes those first days back a lot easier!

 We don’t have a fancy system or any revolutionary storage solutions for storing Christmas decorations.
-But we do have practical methods that we have worked hard to streamline over the past couple of years.
+However, we do have practical methods that we have worked hard to streamline over the past couple of years to make the task as easy and time-friendly as possible.

-Gather all Christmas décor into one central place.
+First of all, gather all Christmas décor into one central place.
 Our long, farmhouse table works great.
-Organize décor into groupings of like items.
-If you like to do the same decor in each room, each year, you can also group items by the room they are used in.
+Next, organize décor into groupings of like items.
+On the other hand, if you like to do the same decor in each room, each year, you can also group items by the room they are used in.

 I tend to mix mine up and use them differently, so grouping into like items works best for me!